SandeepAswathnarayana/traffic-light-classifier_faster-r-cnn/README.md

 Steps:
 1. Collect around 500 (or more if you choose to) custom traffic light images ready
-2. Hand label the custom images using labelImg
+2. Annotate the custom images using labelImg
 3. Split them into train-test sets
 4. Generate a TFRecord for the train-test split
 5. Setup a config file